-Only in the last few years has an anti-social obsession become something he can earn a living from as a journalist and happily this coincided with Doctor Who getting good again.
-Plus he has a son now, so he can claim he's watching it for him.
-Oh, and his son's called Dylan, not Gallifrey or Davros.
+Only in the last few years has an anti-social hobby become something he can earn a living from as a journalist, and happily this has coincided with Doctor Who getting really rather good again.
+If there is anyone out there who hasn’t succumbed to the charms of David Tennant, Nick can always tell them he’s only watching to keep his 12 year-old son company.
+Oh, and the boy’s called Dylan, not Gallifrey or Davros.

 Note: Contains two additional chapters not in the hardback edition.